RickDakan/haunts/game/script_docs/action_execs.md

 ------

 ####Move Actions
-_Dst_: The destination of the move action.
+_Path_: An array of points indicating what positions the entity moved through.

 ------